nxp-auto-linux/ipc-shm/README.rst

 the corresponding processor exception number (used to register the interrupt handler); see Reference Manual of each platform for specific information.

+The TX interrupt can be disabled by setting its ID to IPC_IRQ_NONE.
+When disabled, the remote application must check for incoming messages by invoking the function ipc_shm_poll_channels().

 The local and remote core IDs configuration is divided into core type and core index.
 Supported values for core type and index are defined in ipc_shm_core_type and ipc_shm_core_index enum, respectively.